 Storm Wisdom Blog

-I am available, for private intuitive coaching sessions at Storm Wisdom on Tuesdays from 1p – 6p by appointment.
-If you would like to connect with me or schedule a channeled private session on Tuesdays and explore becoming more of who you are, please call Storm Wisdom (602)334-1204.
-I am also available by phone or Zoom on other days.
-To schedule go to victoriabarna.com.
+I’m available for private coaching and channeled information sessions at Storm Wisdom on Tuesdays from 1p – 6p by appointment.
+Please call Storm Wisdom, (602)334-1204 to schedule.
+I’m also available by phone or Zoom.
+To schedule please go to victoriabarna.com.

 The other day I happened to read a couple of articles on the environment and the economy.
 I suppose the headlines did their trick and got me hooked.
 Either way I was in the water up to my neck, seriously considering an even deeper dive with these stories, when I realized I was caught up in a swirling current of fear and worry. read more…

 What a difference a couple of years make.
 Especially when they include a worldwide pandemic and the economic and the personal recoveries we’re are all going through.

 I have been reflecting on everything that is happening around us and have come to the conclusion it is healthier for me to be an observer, than it is to be in the midst of the chaos. read more…